Geographic Information System Specialist

 - Secure information and data under the supervision of the SITL to create/edit the incident dataset.

-- Work with a variety of spatial data types (raster and vector) from multiple sources and in a variety of formats, such as services, GDBs, and shapefiles.
+- Work with a variety of spatial data types (raster and vector) from multiple sources and in a variety of formats, such as services, geodatabases (GDBs), and shapefiles.

 - Process, convert, import incoming data; follow naming conventions; and store per PMS 936 incident directory structure.